 We believe that church membership is a natural step to take for any follower of Jesus Christ.
 We encourage anyone who has taken the step of believer's baptism to consider becoming a member.
 Membership is a great next step in your spiritual journey.

 How Can I Become a Member?

-You will be asked to attend an Orientation Class.
+You will then be asked to attend a Membership Class.
 This is a one-night, 1 ½ hour class for people who are new to Cochrane Alliance.
 The class covers our church's vision and beliefs, and gives greater detail in respect to what membership is all about.

 Following the class, you will be visited by an Elder and his wife for a casual interview.
 This is to help the church get better acquainted with you.